christophergrant/hydro/README.md

-# Hydro
+# hydro

-Hydro is a collection of Apache Spark and Linux Foundation Delta Lake related tooling.
+hydro is a collection of Apache Spark and Linux Foundation Delta Lake related tooling.

 ## Usage